whage/whage.github.io/_posts/2025-10-24-a-value-investing-experiment.md

 or at least a sign that I should study this topic more.

 I'm doing this in large part to learn and to force myself to think.
 To think about how and why I make decisions.
-I think it will help find and fix potential flaws in my decision making.

-As a continuation, I'd like to learn about the basics of quantitative analysis and implement something that can automatically recognize the stock price pattern that I was looking for in these purchases: steady long term growth (examined on a log scale!) with a large recent drop, the typical example here being FMC or Brown-Forman.
+As a continuation, I'd like to learn about the basics of quantitative analysis and implement something that can automatically recognize the stock price pattern that I was looking for in these purchases.
-Intuitively these look like very good investments, I'd like to gather meaningful data on this topic.

-Edit (2026.01):
-Since the original post, I extended my individual stock portfolio with the following companies:
-- Novo Nordisk
-- Roper technologies
-- Target
-- Hormel
-- Pernod Ricard
-- UnitedHealth
-- Baxter
-- Becton Dickinson
-- Gartner

-Their price charts are very similar: decades of steady growth (on a log scale!) with a significant drop recently.
-They are trading at fairly low P/E and and some at extremely low P/B (below 1).
+Also, I'd like to incorporate different types of fundamental data in the evaluation.
-Intuitively, these should mean good buy opportunities.
-I'll try to explore these type of stocks more and start gathering real data and learn about ways of analyzing it.
+I need to start gathering real data and learn about ways of analyzing it.

 [13f]: https://www.sec.gov/data-research/sec-markets-data/form-13f-data-sets
 [whale]: https://whalewisdom.com/